hvitoi/tech-docs/sre/service-level.md

 ## Service Level Indicators (SLI)

-- Quantitative measure of some aspect
+- Quantitative measure (metrics!) of some aspect
 - Data is collected over a measurement window and turned into a rate, average, percentile
 - E.g.
   - `request latency`